JavaAIDev/chat-agent-ui/README.md

 Features:

-- Text input and output
+- Text input and output with Markdown and syntax highlighting support
 - Reasoning output from LLMs
 - Attachments: images and text files